evanca/quick-portfolio/projects/zones/zones.md

 #### Visual Design
 We chose a clean and minimalistic approach to the design of the visuals components for the app.
 I created some visual elements for the landing page and re-processed (glitched) as series of images representing the different environments.
 The app was reactive to the users location so rather than touching or swiping it was responsive to their movement throughout the physical space and virtual environments.

+About Page:
 <img src="images/app/about.png?raw=true"/><br/>
-About Page
+Holding Page:
 <img src="images/app/hold.png?raw=true"/><br/>
-Holding Page
+Location 4:
 <img src="images/app/page4.png?raw=true"/><br/>
-Location 4
+Location 5:
 <img src="images/app/page5.png?raw=true"/><br/>
-Location 5

 #### Experience Design